'

 Why are guest speakers important?

 When planning a conference or event, one of the key elements to its overall success is having the right speakers.
-This includes sessions, guest and keynote speakers.
-A great speaker can help set the tone of the event and make it memorable to your audience.
-A guest speaker can add authenticity to your event, showing your appreciation for the event’s chosen topic or theme.
-Once you have decided on where you are hosting your event, your guest speaker should be next on your list of things to consider.
+This includes session-, guest- and keynote speakers.
+A great speaker can help set the tone of the event and make it memorable for your audience.
+Guest speakers can add authenticity to your event, showing your appreciation for the event’s chosen topic or theme.
+After your event’s location, the guest speaker is the most important thing to consider.

 What makes a good guest speaker?

-It is important to approach speaker selection as a positive opportunity rather than just another item to tick off the list.
-Selecting a good speaker can bring your entire event into a sharp focus.
+It is important to approach speaker selection as a real opportunity to elevate your event rather than just another item to tick off the list.
+Selecting a good speaker can make or break an event.

 What is the role of a guest speaker?

 A guest speaker can perform a number of different roles.
-They can energise a crowd, inspire them, support the event themes, add value by sharing insider knowledge, offer a new perspective, break up the more routine aspects of the event and entertain.
-If you are clear on exactly what it is you want from your event, it is easier to pick a guest speaker that can help achieve this.
+They can energise and inspire a crowd, support the event themes and add value by sharing insider knowledge.
+They can also offer a new perspective and break up the more routine aspects of the event.
+If you are clear on exactly what it is you want from your event, it’s easier to pick a guest speaker who can help achieve this.

 What is the difference between a keynote speaker and a guest speaker?

 A keynote speaker will generally introduce your event and set the tone for any speeches to follow, which should complement this speech.
-They also tend to be of a higher profile than a guest speaker, and may attract a larger audience.
-Keynote speakers can also often work well at the end of an event, to wrap up the day, and help your audience to understand all of the speeches that day.
-Keynote speeches at the halfway point of an event can also help to keep your audience engaged, and entertained.
+They also tend to be of a higher profile than a guest speaker and may attract a larger audience.
+Keynote speakers can also work well at the end of an event, to wrap up the day, and help your audience to understand all of the speeches that day.
+Keynote speeches at the halfway point of an event can help keep your audience engaged and entertained.

-Guest speakers will make up the rest of your evening, staying within the same theme set by the keynote speaker, while offering varying perspectives on each topic.
+Guest speakers will make up the rest of your line up, offering varying perspectives on topics around the central theme of your event.
 Although your audience may be attracted to your event because of your keynote speakers, ensuring that you choose the ideal guest speakers for your event will ensure that your guests will leave with smiles on their faces.

-An industry thought leader adds value by being highly relevant to attendees.
-They are able to provide insight into emerging trends, predict future trends, share data and offer actions that have a genuinely positive impact on attendees and their organisations.
+• Their background: An industry thought leader adds value by being highly relevant to attendees.
+They can provide insight into emerging trends, predict future trends, share data and offer actions that attendees can take away and use within their organisations.

-The alternative is to opt for a speaker that has limited or no industry knowledge but will fulfil another purpose.
+The alternative is to opt for a speaker who has limited or no industry knowledge but will fulfil another purpose.
 This could be an author, a celebrity or a motivational speaker with the ability to engage and inspire your audience.
-Brainstorm some more general related areas that could support the conference themes.
-You will want to find a guest speaker with experience and willingness to tailor a presentation to your audience.

 If you are hosting a virtual event, it is essential that your speaker has access to a stable internet connection, and that you also schedule a call with them so that they can be more comfortable with your event software and ensure that everything works correctly.

-Check our our guides on hybrid events and virtual events to find out more.
+Check out our guides on hybrid events and virtual events to find out more.

 Choosing a guest speaker within your budget